0danteh/Particle_Filter_Neural_Network/README.md

 ## Functionality

-The Particle Filter Neural Network (PFNN) algorithm you've implemented combines particle filtering and neural networks to estimate the state of a dynamic system.
+The Particle Filter Neural Network (PFNN) algorithm I've implemented combines particle filtering and neural networks to estimate the state of a dynamic system.
 It operates through several key steps:

 1. **Initialization**: Sets up the state space and weights for the particle filter, representing possible states and their likelihoods.